 - Link medical records from providers outside The Polyclinic to your MyChart record.
 This helps create a more complete record of your health care history, all in one place.

 - Save your favorite appointments (type and provider) to make scheduling your next visit easier.

 - View and edit personal details and update your contact information.

-MyChart can be used to exchange messages with your health care team.
-Please keep messages short and to the point.
-Allow up to three business days for a reply.
-All messages are added to your medical record and kept as legal documentation.
+You can use MyChart to send messages to your health care team.
+Answers may take up to three business days.
+Please keep your messages short and to the point.
+All messages will be added to your medical record.

 It typically takes about 48 hours for medical information from doctor visits to show up in your MyChart account.
 Your doctor may also include a message to help you better understand that information.

-Test results will also be posted.
-Timing varies by test and may take up to several weeks.
-Tests done before setting up your MyChart account may not automatically show up.
-Ask your provider about having this information added to your account.
+Test results will also be added to your record.
+Some tests may take up to several weeks.
+Tests done before you set up your MyChart account may not show up.
+You may need to ask your doctor to add those tests to your record.

 - Parents or legal guardians of children under age 18

 - Adult children or legal guardians of adults